emberjs/rfcs/text/0000-router-service-computed-query-params.md

 export default class QueryParamsService extends Service {
   @service router!: RouterService;

-  // the current set of query params for whatever the current route is
   @tracked current!: QueryParams;

-  // stores the "current" query params object for each route based on path.
-  // this allows for restoring query params values when switching
-  // between routes
   @tracked byPath: QueryParamsByPath = {};

   constructor(...args: any[]) {